YusufHaroon/Party-Planner-smolagent/README.md

 Steps in the Notebook

-- Agent Setup – Initialize the Party Planner agent.
+- Agent Setup – Initialize the Party Planner agent

 - Selecting a Playlist – Demonstration of playlist curation.